Aidbox/aidbox-project-template/README.md

 The demo subscription server, which accepts messages from Aidbox, is now running.
 The UI to monitor these delivered messages is available at _http://localhost:9001_

-While creating Subscriptions in Aidobx, use _http://subscription-demo-server:9000/<something>_as endpoint value.
+While creating Subscriptions in Aidobx, use `http://subscription-demo-server:9000/<something>` as endpoint value.

 # How to create Subscription and check notification.